 How should I take Carafate?

 Take Carafate exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

 What happens if I miss a dose?

 Take the missed dose as soon as you remember, but avoid taking any other medications within 2 hours before or after you take Carafate.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.